CANDY-LINE/node-red-contrib-lwm2m/README.md

 1. Publish local binary (optional): `export NODE_PRE_GYP_GITHUB_TOKEN=... && make clean && make configure && make && make package && make publish`

 # Revision History
+* 2.5.0
+  - Increase the max size of Block1 packet size (from 4KiB to 1MiB)
+  - Improve node configuration dialog behavior

 * 2.4.0
   - Add a new option to configure the maximum receivable packet size on a lwm2m client(wakatiwai).
 Use this option to extend the packet size.
 The lwm2m client always discards the packet sent from a LwM2M server when its size is larger than the default packet size (1024).